farm-ng/tractor/doc/infrastructure.rst

 Infrastructure
 ==============

-Farm-ng provides a set of common infrastructure for the development of autonomous applications.
+Farm-ng provides a set of common infrastructure for developing autonomous applications.

 Serialization
 -------------